Last updated: 10 April 2025

 - Seeing an upsetting water-related incident in the pool or on TV

-Try to establish the cause of their aquaphobia, as doing so we’ll make it a lot easier to address.
+If you can establish the cause of their aquaphobia, it will become a lot easier to address.

 How do you teach a child to swim who is afraid of water?

 Often children who are afraid of swimming have sensitive, intense or inflexible temperaments by nature.
-It’s vitally important for you to be positive and relaxed at all times, this helps to take the pressure off them in what is a stressful situation.
+It’s vitally important for you to be positive and relaxed at all times as this helps to take the pressure off them in what is a stressful situation.

 Validate their feelings and never be agitated or judgmental in dealing with them.
 Your patience is also key in helping them to overcome their fear of swimming.